skippyr/revelio/README.md

 must be installed:

 - `git`: required to clone this repository.
-- `clang`, `make` and Linux headers for C: required to compile the source code.
+- `clang`, `make` and POSIX headers for C: required to compile the source code.

 ### Procedures
 Using a command-line utility, follow these steps: